jrkerns/pylinac/docs/source/picketfence.rst

 * Keep your pickets away from the edges.
 That is, in the direction parallel to leaf motion keep the pickets at least 1-2cm from the edge.
 * If you use wide-gap pickets, try to make the spacing between pickets wider than the picket gaps.
 E.g. 1cm picket widths should use 2cm or more spacing between pickets.
+  This is due to the automatic inversion of the images.
 * If you use Y-jaws, leave them open 1-2 leaves more than the leaves you want to measure.
 For example. if you're just analyze the "central" leaves and set Y-jaws to something like +/-20cm, the leaves at the edge may not be caught by the algorithm (although see the ``edge_threshold`` parameter of ``analyze``).
 To avoid having to tweak the algorithm, just open the jaws a bit more.